agntcy/slim-spec/draft-agntcy-slim.md

-The protocol includes a session layer that abstracts the complexity of MLS operations and messaging infrastructure from applications, providing simple publish-subscribe APIs while handling authentication, encryption, connection management, and fault recovery automatically.
+The protocol includes a session layer that abstracts the complexity of MLS operations and messaging infrastructure from applications, providing simple publish-subscribe APIs and native Remote Procedure Call (RPC) semantics via SRPC (SLIM RPC).
+SRPC enables request/response and streaming RPC directly over SLIM's secure messaging fabric (see {{SRPC}}), while handling authentication, encryption, connection management, and fault recovery automatically.
 This design enables developers to focus on application logic rather than the underlying messaging complexities.

 Security is fundamental to SLIM's design, with authentication and authorization handled through MLS groups, cryptographic client identities, and configurable